-There are two preliminary examinations PhD students must take in order to become PhD candidates: the Preliminary Written Exam (PWE) and the Preliminary Oral Exam (POE).
+There are two preliminary examinations PhD pre-candidates must pass to become PhD candidates: the Preliminary Written Exam (PWE) and the Preliminary Oral Exam (POE).
 The preliminary examinations assess whether students have achieved the necessary level of knowledge and skills to complete an original research project in the field of health informatics.
-They are designed to evaluate what students have learned from the courses they have listed on their GPD and whether or not their proposed research meets the criteria for an original, high quality research project.
+They are designed to evaluate what students have learned from the courses they have listed on their GDP and whether or not their proposed research meets the criteria for an original, high quality research project.